jjkirn/sliver-c2/notes/part2.md

 ```

 ---
-Switch to the Windows Worstation target (WS01) and download the implant!
+Switch to the Windows Workstation target (WS01) and download the implant!
 ```
 open command window
 cd C:\windows\tasks